speedyfriend67/Swifile-FileManager/README.md

 - Browse files and folders in a directory
 - Toggle file size visibility
-- Sort files by name, size, or modification date
+- Sort files by name, Alphabetical, size, or modification date
 - Search files by name
 - Delete files and folders
 ------------------------------------------------------